|Sylvain BLAYAC||Responsable Espace ID-Fab|

 Séverine DE MULATIER started her Ph.D. in the Department of Flexible Electronics in 2016.
 She received her engineering diploma from Ecole Nationale Supérieure d’Ingénieurs de Caen (ENSICAEN) in Material Science with a specialization in Materials, Nanoscience and Energy, with a parallel Master 2 oriented towards Research.
 She completed her Master Thesis in Ecole Polytechnique Fédérale de Lausanne (EPFL) working on the design, microfabrication, and characterization of liquid-solid metal alloy thin films for stretchable sensors in robotic skin.
 Her current work is focused on the integration of flexible electronics in textile for presymptomatic detection of cardiovascular diseases, in collaboration with the start-up @-HEALTH based in Aix-en-Provence.

-Omar Kassem is a PhD student in the Department of Flexible Electronics (FEL) at the Centre Microélectronique de Provence of the Ecole Nationale Supérieure des Mines de Saint-Étienne.
-He received his Bachelor in general chemistry from Lebanese University, he continued with Master’s Degree in nanochemistry from University of Paris Diderot in 2012.
-He then received an engineering diploma in Materials Science and Nanotechnology from EIDD engineering school in 2015.
-Currently, the scope of his PhD is focused on the development of new inks based on tin nanoparticles to be printed by inkjet on flexible substrate.
+Alban Albertengo is a PhD student in the Department of Flexible Electronics (FEL) at the Centre Microélectronique de Provence of the Ecole Nationale Supérieure des Mines de Saint-Étienne since 2020.
+He received his Bachelor in electronics and materials from Aix-Marseille Université in 2017, he continued with a Master’s Degree in nanoelectronics from the same University received in 2019.
+He made his internship at IM2NP working on numerical computation of multi-junction solar-cells made of 2D materials.
+Currently, the scope of his PhD is focused on the design and fabrication of new flexible and stretchable microbatteries.

 - Mohamed Nasreldin, started in 2016, email@example.com